memopemo/LegendOfDipc/design-doc/enemies.md

 Physical Description

-- A purple bat with fangs and a devilish smile
+- A red bat with fangs and a devilish smile

+---

 ### Hoppy Boi